mozilla/protocol/docs/03-contributing/03-css-guide.md

 label: CSS Guide
 ---

 Coding style can be really personal and everyone has their own opinions and preferences.
-But when we work as a team on a shared codebase it's invaluable to agree to some basic rules.
+But when we work as a team on a shared codebase it’s invaluable to agree to some basic rules.
 The CSS in Protocol should be written consistently no matter who wrote it.

 ## Terminology

 Just so we all know what we’re talking about, a CSS *rule* comprises one or more *selectors* followed by a *declaration block* consisting of one or more *declarations*.
 A declaration comprises a *property* and a *value* (some properties accept multiple values).

 A rule in CSS looks like: